 What needs to done before and after for this tactic to pay the dividends you seek?

 Think about your customer’s journey.
 What are the touch points as they get to know, like, and trust you over time?
-Jay Shemenski shares this social media metrics map to help with the process.
+Jay Shemenski shares this social media engagement metrics map to help with the process.

 A customer journey on social media might look something like this: